DaniTot/DL_reproduction/README.md

 - A complete description of the data collection process, including sample size.
 - A link to a downloadable version of the data set or simulation environment.
 - An explanation of any data that was excluded and a description of any preprocessing step.
-- An explanation of how samples were allocateed for traning, validation, and testing.
+- An explanation of how samples were allocated for training, validation, and testing.
 - The range of hyperparameters considered, method to select the best hyperparameter configuration, and specification of each hyperparameter used to generate results.
 - The exact number of evaluations runs.
 - A description of how experiments were run.